 At the time of receiving a bachelor's degree, University of Minnesota Twin Cities students:

-- Understands diverse philosophies and cultures within and across societies
+- Understand diverse philosophies and cultures within and across societies.

 - Have acquired skills for effective citizenship and life-long learning.

 As they progress toward their degree, University of Minnesota Twin Cities undergraduates will develop and demonstrate the following characteristics:

 - Responsibility and accountability by making appropriate decisions on behavior and accepting the consequences of their actions.

 - Independence and interdependence by knowing when to collaborate or seek help and when to act on their own.